parthmern/OPS102-Operating-System/README.md

 - Utilities = Tools provided by the operating system for setup, configuration, and maintenance tasks, Can be accessed through GUI or CLI, GUI Utilities:- Disk Management tool (Windows), System Preferences (MacOS), CLI Utilities:- ls (list files and directories), grep (search text), chmod (change file permissions).
 - Applications = Basic starter programs provided by the operating system, Include text editors, clocks, games, and sometimes web browsers like notepad, internet explorer, firefox, clockapp

+## Hsitory
+- In the early days of computing, standardization was impossible due to unique, one-of-a-kind computers.
+Modern operating system concepts trace back to Multics, developed at MIT from 1965.
+Bell Labs, initially involved in Multics, withdrew early.
+Two Bell employees, Dennis Ritchie and Ken Thompson, later developed Unix, incorporating similar concepts from Multics.
+- **UNIX** = Unix was first made for one type of computer, but later changed so it could work on many different types.
+It became popular with different computer companies because it meant they didn't have to make their own operating systems.
+Unix was also liked by schools because they could look at the code.
+Microsoft got a version of Unix called Xenix for small computers.
+- **CP/M** =, originally the Control Program/Monitor, later renamed Control Program for Microcomputers, was another popular operating system.
+When IBM entered the microcomputer market in 1981, it hired Microsoft to provide an operating system.
+Microsoft licensed and later bought 86-DOS from another company, renaming it PC-DOS for IBM and MS-DOS for direct sale from Microsoft.
+These systems were heavily influenced by CP/M in design and structure.
+Unlike Unix, DOS was single-tasking and lacked a hierarchical filesystem for organizing files into nested folders or directories.
+- **Operating systems started getting graphical user interfaces (GUIs)** = Unix systems got GUIs in 1984 with the introduction of the X Window System from MIT.
+DOS got multitasking and a GUI with the release of Windows 1.0 in 1985.Windows NT 3.1, released in 1993, was a new 32-bit operating system that combined features from DOS/Windows and a jointly-developed Microsoft-IBM operating system named OS/2.
+Even though it wasn't based on DOS, it could still run DOS programs and maintain compatibility with DOS commands.
+All modern versions of Windows are built on Windows NT.
+- **Unix transformed from a proprietary product of Bell Labs/AT&T into a family of related operating systems customized by different vendors** = Initially proprietary, Unix later branched out into various versions sold under different names such as XENIX, AIX, Ultrix, HP/UX, among others.Standard bodies like IEEE, The Open Group, and ISO defined standards for "Unix-like" operating systems, specifying their components and operations.Unix evolved into a trademark rather than a single product.
+Operating systems conforming to Unix standards gained permission to use the Unix trademark.
+- **The Post-Unix World** = In today's computing, while Unix's trademark has lost significance, numerous operating systems are Unix-like, yet few have undergone official conformance testing.